Debbie Reynolds and Carrie Fisher to be buried together

 Todd Fisher said the family wasn’t clear on what coroner’s officials had done during the examination, but was glad his sister’s body had been released to Forest Lawn.
 “My mother and my sister are together right now,” he said.

 Carrie Fisher, 60, an actress and writer who starred as Princess Leia in the original “Star Wars” trilogy, died Tuesday after suffering a medical emergency Dec.
-23 on an airline flight from London.
+23 aboard a flight from London.
 Reynolds, 84, an Oscar-nominated actress who shot to fame after starring in “Singin’ in the Rain” at age 19, passed away Wednesday after being briefly hospitalized.

 “She said, ‘I want to be with Carrie,'” Todd Fisher, told The Associated Press.
 “And then she was gone.”